Conformal blocks, parahoric torsors and Borel-Weil-Bott: Picard functor and central charge

-\begin{prop} The diagram \eqref{cartesiansquare} is a pull-back square.
-The image of $q_0^*$ identifies with the subgroup of $\Pic \big(\prod_{x \in \cR} \cF\ell_{{\tt F}_x} \big)$ consisting of line bundles having the same central charge on each factor which is a multiple of $\ell$ \eqref{f}. \end{prop} \begin{proof} We first consider the case $\cG$ is generically on $X$ the split constant group scheme given by $G$.
-When $|\cR|=1$, the first statement is \cite[Prop 7.7.2]{me} and the same proof carries over for the case of more than one point (cf \cite[Prop 7.10.1 and Thm 7.11.1]{me}).
-Now, we remark that the same proofs carry over word-for-word to the case of a general $\cG$. \end{proof} \begin{Cor} The central charge of any line bundle on $\cM(\cG)$ is a multiple of $\ell$ (see \eqref{f}).
-In fact, the sequence \eqref{picseq} becomes the exact sequence:
+\begin{prop} (A ``descent" criterion) The diagram \eqref{cartesiansquare} is a pull-back square.
+The image of $\tcg^*$ {\em identifies with the subgroup of $\Pic \left(\prod_{x \in \cR} \cF\ell_{{\tt F}_x} \right)$ consisting of line bundles having the same central charge on each factor which is a multiple of $\ell$ (see \eqref{f})}.
+In particular, when $\cR$ is a single point $x$, pullback defines the isomorphism

+\end{prop} \begin{proof} (see \cite[Proposition 7.7.2]{me} \cite[Proposition 7.10.1 and Theorem 7.11.1]{me} for the split case) Let $\cG$ with tamely split generic fibre.
+Let $\cR$ be an arbitrary finite set of closed points in $X$.
+Since the central charge is constant for $x \in X$ by Corollary \ref{ccconstantcy} and on each factor $\cF\ell_{{\tt F}_x}$ it has to be a multiple of $l_x$ (see \eqref{f}), the above condition is necessary.
+We now check the sufficiency.